JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _READERS IN THE SUNSHINE STATE_

 _In ***April 1982***, an introductory greeting appeared on the front page of Six-O-Six from a group in Gladstone, North Queensland consisting of a housewife, a ship's engineer and a bookseller.
-Their approach to the study of _The URANTLA Book_ was “very low key”.
+Their approach to the study of _The URANTIA Book_ was “very low key”.
 The bookseller in that group was, you've guessed it, Kevin Meyrick, who still regularly attends our annual conferences._

 _In ***July 1985*** there was a news item about the North Queensland Tableland Growth Centre in Atherton.
 They had placed an advertisement in their newsletter._